bash-bastion/basalt/README.md

 # neobasher

-Like the great [basher](basherpm/basher), but refactored and updated
+Like the great [basher](basherpm/basher), but refactored and updated.
+The goals are to improve ease of use, provide better feedback to the user, and add many new features

 A package manager for shell scripts and functions.